Jolimont railway station

-Jolimont railway station is located on the Mernda and Hurstbridge lines in Victoria, Australia.
-It serves the inner eastern Melbourne suburb of East Melbourne, and opened on 21 October 1901.
+Jolimont railway station is a commuter railway station on the Mernda and Hurstbridge lines, which are part of the Melbourne railway network.
+It serves the inner-eastern suburb of East Melbourne, in Melbourne, Victoria, Australia.
+Jolimont station is a ground-level premium station, featuring two side platforms.
+It opened on 21 October 1901.

 Jolimont is one of two stations that are close to the Melbourne Cricket Ground (MCG), the other being Richmond.
 During events at the MCG, extra exit gates are open to reduce crowding.

 History

-Jolimont station opened on 21 October 1901, when a direct line was provided between Princes Bridge and Collingwood.
+Jolimont station opened on 21 October 1901, when a direct railway line was provided between Princes Bridge and Collingwood.
 Like the locality itself, the station was named after the French words 'joli mont', which translates to 'pretty mount' in English.
 The name was believed to have been given by the French-Swiss wife of Charles Joseph La Trobe, Victoria's first Governor.

 The original timber station building was manufactured in England in 1899.
 In the late 1920s, it was sold and re-erected in Canberra, on the site of the present Jolimont Centre.
 After being damaged by fire, it was demolished in 1977.

 In 1973, additional entrances and exits were provided.
 In 1985, the station was renamed Jolimont MCG, and at the time it was noted that it was unique in that no advertising was permitted on the station site, according to the construction finance contract.

 In November 2015, extra shelter and seats were provided on both platforms.